How Long Does It Take to Become a Profitable Day Trader?

 - Refusing to journal because "I'll remember"

-- Ignoring risk rules on bad days
+- Ignoring your own risk rules on bad days

 How Do You Know When You're Actually Profitable?